bluesky-social/social-app/plugins/shareExtension/README.md

 # Share extension plugin for Expo

-This plugin handles moving the necessary files into their respective iOS and Android targets.
+This plugin handles moving the necessary files into their respective iOS and Android targets and updating the build phases, plists, manifests, etc.

 ## Steps

+### ios

+1. Update entitlements
-1. Add the app group to the main project
+2. Set the app group to group.<identifier>
-2. Add the app group to the extension
+3. Add the extension plist
-3.
+4. Add the view controller
+5. Update the xcode project's build phases

+### android

+1. Update the manifest with the intents the app can receive

 ## Credits